arslanmusaddiq/1DT308-Introductory-Project/labs/3_input.md

 ### Check Code:
  * Code should be DRY (no unnecessary repeated statements )
  * Code should be divided into methods
- * The song should not be played in the eventhandler-function but started in a separate loop (or thread).
+ * The song should not be played in the eventhandler function but started in a separate loop (or thread).

 ### Check knowledge:
  * Ask the group members individually two questions each of the above questions.